DHTMLX/gantt-docs/data/api/gantt_fit_tasks_config.md

 @template:	api_config
 @relatedapi:
 	api/gantt_onscaleadjusted_event.md
+	api/gantt_end_date_config.md
+	api/gantt_start_date_config.md
+	api/gantt_init.md
 @relatedsample:
 	03_scales/08_scale_autoconfig.html
 @descr:

-By default, dhtmlxGantt doesn't re-render the scale when the user makes some task longer and the task stops to fit into the existing scale interval.<br>
+By default, dhtmlxGantt doesn't automatically extend the timescale if some task no longer fits into the current interval.
+This can happen when user sets task date or after auto scheduling.
+In that case, task bar can be truncated or not visible at all.

 To 'force' the scale re-render each time a task doesn't fit into the existing scale interval, set the api/gantt_fit_tasks_config.md property to *true*.

+This setting can be canceled by [start_date](api/gantt_start_date_config.md) and [end_date](api/gantt_end_date_config.md) configs, which will limit the time scale to specified boundaries.

+If you want the time scale to be dynamically adjusted according to the data range, you can either skip [start_date](api/gantt_start_date_config.md) and [end_date](api/gantt_end_date_config.md) configs or you can [manage the time range dynamically](desktop/configuring_time_scale.md#range).

 <br>